 |Main ingredient(s)||Chicken, chicken meal, chicken fat, potato protein, brown rice|

 The Wysong Uretic Natural Dry Food For Cats is a uretic cat food which means it has a higher meat protein content that naturally acidifies the urine pH.
-In other words, this kibble is made to lower the urine pH that causes bladder crystals and stones.
+In other words, this kibble is made to lower the urine pH which causes bladder crystals and stones.
 Cat owners report that their cats love this chicken-flavored food which is good to know if your cat is a picky eater.